Marc Albrighton: 2016–17 season

-2017–present
+2017–2023

 Leicester City finished in 9th place in consecutive seasons in 2017–18 and 2018–19 with Albrighton scoring two league goals in each season respectively.
 After Brendan Rodgers was appointed new Leicester City manager in February 2019, Albrighton continued to be a crucial and reliable member of the first-team squad, with his versatility allowing him to play both on the flanks and in defence.
 The Foxes ended the 2019–20 season in fifth place to qualify for the group stage of the 2020–21 UEFA Europa League.

 On 9 January 2021, Albrighton scored his first goal for Leicester for 53 matches in all competitions, netting his side's second in their 4–0 win over Stoke City in the third round of the FA Cup.
 His first Premier League goal of the 2020–21 season came on 8 May 2021 in a 2–4 home defeat against Newcastle United.
 He would help the Foxes win their first-ever FA Cup later that month, coming on for an injured Jonny Evans in the 34th minute in the final.

 On 30 July 2021, Albrighton signed a new contract to stay at Leicester until 2024.
 Albrighton made an appearance off the bench in Leicester's 1–0 triumph over reigning Premier League champions Manchester City in the FA Community Shield on 7 August 2021.

-West Bromwich Albion
+2023: Loan to West Bromwich Albion

 On 31 January 2023, West Brom completed the signing of Albrighton from Leicester City on loan until the end of the season.

+2023–24: Return to Leicester, Championship title and retirement

+Albrighton returned to Leicester City for the 2023–24 season, where they achieved the EFL Championship, securing promotion back to the Premier League.
+On 7 June 2024, he was among the players announced to depart the club upon the conclusion of the season.

+On 29 August 2024, Albrighton officially announced his retirement from professional football on social media.